The Importance of Online Reputation

 Creating, curating and maintaining a positive name for a company is not a straightforward task.
-The most important thing to better is the remain consistent.
+The most important thing to better is they remain consistent.
 There is no need to reinvent the wheel, once you find something that works, double-down on those efforts and wait.

-Customers like to do what feels comfortable, therefore, firms that alter their online image too quickly may potentially face a PR disaster.
+Customers like to do what feels comfortable.
+Therefore, firms that alter their online image too quickly may potentially face a PR disaster.
 This could also lose the business many customers in the long-run.

 Creating a Positive Reputation

 The digital era has invited a whole new way of showing corporations around the world.

 However, it’s one that is filled with potential complications.
 In several cases, a company’s reputation is its most vital asset.